Featured image of post Rhythm Game in C Language

 score += (combo / 10 + 1) * 50

-In the settings menu, you can enable or disable two options:
+In the settings menu you can toggle two options:

 Explanation

-• The songs are played using the PlaySound function.
+• The music is played using the PlaySound function.

 Built with Hugo